matteverson/The-CISOs-Guide-to-Cloud-Security/CISO_Cloud.md

 ###General Principles

-As we keep emphasizing, adopting cloud necessarily increase your overall risks; some increase, some decrease, and the goal is to leverage the security advantages of cloud so you can move resources to cover the new gaps.
+As we keep emphasizing, adopting cloud doesn't necessarily increase your overall risks; some increase, some decrease, and the goal is to leverage the security advantages of cloud so you can move resources to cover the new gaps.
 There are a few general principles of approaching the problem that help put you in the proper state of mind:

 * *You cannot rely on boxes and wires.* A fair bit of our security relies on knowing the physical locations of systems, and the network cables connecting them.
 Network traffic in cloud computing is virtualized, which completely breaks this model.
 Network routing and security are defined instead using software rules.
 There are even some advantages here, which are beyond the scope of this paper and we will detail in future research.
 * *Security should be as agile and elastic as the cloud itself.* Your security tools need to account for the highly dynamic nature of cloud, where servers might pop up automatically and only run for an hour before disappearing forever.
 * *Rely more on policy-based automation.* Wherever possible, design your security to use the same automation as the cloud itself.
 For example, there are techniques to automate (virtual) firewall rules based on tags associated with a server, instead of applying them manually.
 * *Understand, and adjust for, the characteristics of the cloud.* Most virtual network adapters in cloud platforms disable network sniffing, so that risk drops off the list. *Security groups* are essentially virtual firewalls that surround every individual instance, meaning you get full internal firewalls and compartmentalization by default.
 Security tools can be embedded in images or installation scripts to ensure they are always installed, and cloud-aware ones can self configure.
 SAML can be used to provide absolute device and user authentication control to external SaaS applications.
 All of these (and more) are enabled by the cloud, once you understand cloud characteristics.
 * *Integrate with DevOps.* Not all organizations are using DevOps, but aspects of DevOps principles are pervasive in cloud computing.
 Security teams can integrate with this approach and leverage it themselves for security benefits, such as automating security configuration policy enforcement.